grafana/pyroscope/docs/sources/operators-guide/configure/configuring-the-query-frontend-work-with-prometheus.md

     backend: "memcached"

     memcached:
-      # You can either configure a headless service in Kubernetes and Mimir will discover the individual
+      # You can either configure a headless service in Kubernetes and Fire will discover the individual
       # instances using a SRV DNS query (host) or list comma separated memcached addresses.
-      addresses: "dnssrvnoa+memcached.mimir.svc.cluster.local:11211"
+      addresses: "dnssrvnoa+memcached.fire.svc.cluster.local:11211"

 frontend:
   log_queries_longer_than: 1s